shriatluri/coinbasetakehome/README.md

 ## Visualizations

+All visualizations are **interactive HTML charts** powered by Plotly.
+They automatically open in your browser and support:
+- Hover tooltips with exact values
+- Zoom and pan
+- Legend toggle to show/hide traces
+- Download as PNG

 ### Required Visualizations
-- `hourly_volume.png` - Trading volume over time for BTC-USD and ETH-USD
+- `hourly_volume.html` - Trading volume over time for BTC-USD and ETH-USD
-- `avg_price.png` - Price trends with dual-axis (accounts for BTC/ETH scale difference)
+- `avg_price.html` - Price trends with dual-axis (accounts for BTC/ETH scale difference)

 ### Additional Visualizations
-- `price_volatility.png` - Price range (high-low spread) and volatility as percentage of mid-price
+- `price_volatility.html` - Price range (high-low spread) and volatility as percentage of mid-price
-- `price_change_trends.png` - Hourly price change percentage and cumulative price change over time
+- `price_change_trends.html` - Hourly price change percentage and cumulative price change over time